mhetrick/hetrickcv/README.md

 - These are some of the best modules for creating unusual, generative rhythms.
 Try connecting various outputs of a clock divider into these inputs.
 Alternatively, connect two clocks or square wave LFOs with different frequencies (for more fun, modulate the pulse widths of the clocks if possible).
 - The AND output can be useful to manually toggle rhythm streams.
 Connect the gate stream that you want to toggle to one input.
 Connect a MIDI note gate to the other input.
 Now, the AND output will be the first rhythm as long as you hold down a MIDI note.

+### Comparator
+This is a tool for comparing one signal against a specific voltage.
+It can be used for many purposes, including clock extraction or distortion.
+The Threshold knob sets the voltage that is used for comparison against the main Input.
+If the Input is greater than the Threshold voltage, the `>` outputs will fire.
+If the Input is less than the Threshold voltage, then the `<` outputs will fire.

+The G outputs are gates and will stay high for as long as the voltage comparison is true.
+The T outputs are triggers and will stay high for 1 ms. The output between the comparison symbols is a Crossing Trigger, and will fire whenever the signal crosses the threshold.
+It is essentially the sum of the other two trigger outputs.

+Patch Ideas:
+- Do you have an LFO that lacks a dedicated square output?
+Set the Threshold to 0.0 (12 o'clock) and use the LFO as the main Input (not as a modulator for the Threshold value).
+The `>` Gate will provide a square wave that is synced with the LFO.
+- You can use this to turn an audio signal into a 1-bit representation.
+For extra fun, modulate the Threshold with another audio signal for a lot of destruction.

 ### Contrast
 This is a type of phase distortion that I found in the [CCRMA Snd wave editor](https://ccrma.stanford.edu/software/snd/snd/sndclm.html#contrast-enhancement).
 It will add brightness and saturation to a signal.
 Please note that the effect will still color the signal even if the knob is fully counter-clockwise.
 Like the Bitshift module, there is a range selector to set the expected range of the input signal.